 The human stress response activates systems in the body in order to prepare it for action as a means of survival.
 The stress response involves feedback loops between different "systems."
-These systems include information received from sensory organs, cognitive appraisal of the stressor, neurological triggering mechanisms, the neuroendocrinological response, activation of the target organs, and our ability to cope.35 The stress response may begin at a sub-emotional level ("gut feeling") and eventually become a full-blown emotional response to a stressor.
-It is important to note that the autonomic nervous system's output is influenced by emotions generated in the cerebral cortex and limbic systems.^{34,iii} Simple examples of this include blushing from embarrassment, "butterflies one way to avoid this pitfall.
-Compassion and experience are other means to this end.
-I cannot, however, teach compassion and give you experience via this book, so this chapter leans more into the biological bases of stress.
+These systems include information received from sensory organs, cognitive appraisal of the stressor, neurological triggering mechanisms, the neuroendocrinological response, activation of the target organs, and our ability to cope.
+35 The stress response may begin at a sub-emotional level ("gut feeling") and eventually become a full-blown emotional response to a stressor.
+It is important to note that the autonomic nervous system's output is influenced by emotions generated in the cerebral cortex and limbic systems.
+34,iii Simple examples of this include blushing from embarrassment, "butterflies be obviously considered to principally be medical support by an outside observer.